Summer Babe

 "Summer Babe", also known as "Summer Babe (Winter Version)", is the debut single by the American indie rock band Pavement.

+Release

-It was first released as a 7" single (was listed and described as an EP at the time) by Chicago's Drag City Records on August 23, 1991, titled Summer Babe.
-It was their only single on the Drag City label before the band moved to New York-based Matador Records.
+"Summer Babe" was first released as a 7" single (listed and described as an EP at the time) by Chicago's Drag City Records on August 23, 1991.
+It was their only single on the Drag City label before the band moved to New York–based Matador Records.
 The songs on the Drag City single would later be included on the Drag City compilation Westing (By Musket & Sextant), and on Matador's Slanted & Enchanted: Luxe & Reduxe.
 The song didn't enter the U.S. Billboard charts.

-A slightly different mix of the song with different vocals, officially known as Summer Babe (Winter Version), later became the first track on the band's debut album, Slanted and Enchanted, released in April 1992.
-In 2004, Summer Babe (Winter Version) was ranked number 286 by Rolling Stone magazine on its list of the "500 Greatest Songs of All Time".
-(In 2010, the list was updated, and now the song is at number 292.)
+A slightly different mix of the song with different vocals, officially known as "Summer Babe (Winter Version)", later became the first track on the band's debut album, Slanted and Enchanted, released in April 1992.
+In 2024, "Summer Babe (Winter Version)" was ranked number 244 by Rolling Stone magazine on its list of the "500 Greatest Songs of All Time".
 In 2019, Paste ranked the song number two on their list of the 15 greatest Pavement songs, and in 2022, Consequence of Sound ranked the song number five on their list of the 10 greatest Pavement songs.